lucas-streanga/Processor-Project/README.md

 whether the flags should be set after execution; this is called the S bit.
 The next 4 bits represent the first register to use (0-15) and the 4 bits after that the destination register.
 The last 10 bits are either the second register to use and a shift of 6 bits if I is not set, or an immmediate value of up to 10 bits.
 Most instructions follow this pattern, but load, store, and move instructions are slightly different as they only require 2 register or 1 register and a shift, allowing for larger immediate values or shifts.
+The print register instruction and print memory instruction are also formatted specially, as these are not traditional instruction.